-In 1688, William III landed in Devon to seize the throne from his father-in-law, King James II.
-In Ireland, the Protestants in the town of Enniskillen formed several regiments of cavalry to support William.
-These were merged into one unit in June 1689, just three months after James had landed in Ireland to rally his mainly Catholic followers.
+In 1688, William of Orange landed in Devon to seize the throne from his father-in-law, King James II.
+Protestants in the Irish town of Enniskillen formed several regiments of cavalry to support William's cause.
+These were merged into a single unit in June 1689, just three months after the newly deposed James had landed in Ireland to rally his mainly Catholic followers.

 This new regiment was named Sir Albert Cunningham’s Regiment of Dragoons, after its first colonel.
 It immediately went to relieve Derry, before linking up with William’s invasion force under Marshal Schomberg, which had landed in August 1689.
-It guarded William himself at the Battle of the Boyne (1690) and also fought at Aughrim (1691).
+It served as William's bodyguard at the Battle of the Boyne (1690) and also fought at Aughrim (1691).

 Until 1742, the regiment generally stayed in Ireland.
-However, it did deploy to Scotland in 1715 to fight the First Jacobite Rebellion, charging at Sherrifmuir.
+However, it deployed to Scotland in 1715 to help suppress the First Jacobite Rebellion, charging at Sherrifmuir.

 It was sent to Europe in 1742 for the War of the Austrian Succession (1740-48), fighting at Dettingen (1743) and Fontenoy (1745), and taking part in the decisive cavalry charges at Lauffeld (1747).